-▼ Note: what is cwld
+▼ Note: what is cwrld

-cwld is a special register added in TransCapstone that indicates the currently executed world.
+cwrld is a special register added in TransCapstone that indicates the world currently in execution.
 Please see Added Registers for details.

 During the instruction fetch stage, an exception is raised when any of the following conditions is met: